MathOnco/valis/README.rst

 Converting slides to ome.tiff
 -----------------------------
 In addition to registering slide, VALIS can convert slides to ome.tiff, maintaining the original metadata.
-If the original is image is not RGB, the option :code:`colormap` can be used to give each channel a specific color.
+If the original is image is not RGB, the option :code:`colormap` can be used to give each channel a specific color using a dictionary, where the key is the channel name, and the value is the RGB tuple (0-255).
 If :code:`colormap` is not provided, the original channel colors will be used.

 .. code-block:: python

     from valis import slide_io
     slide_src_f = "path/to/slide
     converted_slide_f = "converted.ome.tiff"
     slide_io.convert_to_ome_tiff(slide_src_f,
                                  converted_slide_f,
                                  level=0)
     slide_io.kill_jvm()

 .. image::  https://github.com/MathOnco/valis/raw/main/docs/_images/pu_color_mplex.png